yehtisham/Business-Systems-Internship-Account-Prioritization-ML-Project/README.md

 # AI-Driven Account Prioritization Scoring Model
 **Role:** Data Science / Business Systems Internship

 ---

-##Confidentiality Notice
+## **Confidentiality Notice**

 This repository is a methodological case study created for portfolio and educational purposes.
-It contains no raw company data, no client-identifiable information, and no proprietary schemas.
+It contains **no raw company data**, **no client-identifiable information**, and **no proprietary schemas**.
-All dataset descriptions and metrics are presented at a high level and are intentionally abstracted.
+All dataset descriptions, feature definitions, and metrics are presented at a high level and are intentionally abstracted.

 ## Overview